 Once you get a blocked drain, it can be very hard to clear.
 The best way to prevent a blockage is to regularly clean out your drains, so that anything that is starting to build up is flushed away.
 You can buy drain cleaning liquid, but these tend to contain highly toxic chemicals.
 For a safer, but just as effective clean, pour half a cup of baking soda down your drain, followed by half a cup of vinegar.
 Wait for 10 minutes for the mixture to do its work, then pour a kettle full of boiling water down the drain to flush everything away.

 Eventually, the white grout lines between your tiles can start to look yellow and unpleasant.
-To get them looking good as new, make a paste out of bicarbonate of soda and water, then rub it into the grout lines with an old toothbrush.
+To get them looking good as new, use the BISSELL SteamShot to clean and sanitise the grout using just tap water!

 It's easy to forget about the insides of your cabinets and cupboards - it can be case of "out of sight, out of mind"!
 Once a month, take everything out of your cabinets, and give the inside a good clean.
 This is also a great opportunity to look through everything you've collected in your cupboards, and clear out what you don't need.